Build Muscle With Strengthening Exercises

 How Quickly Do Resistance Exercises Work?

 It takes about 2 weeks for your muscles to get used to resistance exercise.
-During this time, allow for a day or two off for rest after training.
+Always allow for a day or two off for rest after training, even when your body is used to the exercise.

 Your muscles need that rest period to get stronger.
 If you work out daily, you will end up exhausted and sore, making injury, strains, and sprains more likely.